Workload Identity

 A Managed Identity is a account (identity) created in Microsoft Entra ID.
 These identities allows your application to leverage them to use when connecting to resources that support Microsoft Entra authentication.
 Applications can use managed identities to obtain Microsoft Entra tokens without having to manage any credentials.

-USER_ASSIGNED_IDENTITY_NAME="myIdentity"
+export USER_ASSIGNED_IDENTITY_NAME="myIdentity"

 Run the following command to create a Managed Identity.